Core Course

 MBBS, FRACGP, DPH, MSc & Ex Physiol

-General Practitioner, previous work in Indonesia and PNG
+General Practitioner, previous work in PNG, Indonesia, Burma & Bangladesh

 Primary Health Care